hyperledger-archives/grid-rfcs/0000-product.md

 The agent must have the permission can_update_prouduct for the organization, otherwise the transaction is invalid.

-The new properties must be valid for the product_type.
+The new properties must be valid for the product_namespace.
 For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
 If it includes a property not in the GS1 Scheme the transaction is invalid.